frankwillmore/__VACUUMMS__/USER_GUIDE.md

     0.707107    0.000000    2.121320    1.000   1.000
     0.000000    0.000000    2.828427    1.000   1.000
     0.707107    0.707107    2.828427    1.000   1.000

+This five-column .gfg format is the most commonly used VACUUMMS input format and the starting point for working in VACUUMMS.
+Pre-processing your data to get it to this format will take some effort, but once rendered in this format, VACUUMMS is most elegant.

 .cav - Cavities generated using the CESA algorithm (implemented in ddx/pddx) as x,y,z,d (cavity diameter)